 Connect and empower smallholders with trainings, workshops and field visits to improve productivity by applying best management practice.

 Rurality team in the field

 Country Coordinator.
-Community Engagement
+Community Engagement and conservation projects

 Field officer.
 Social Survey and Community Engagement